The slaughter of farmed animals in the UK

 The majority of cattle are stunned with the captive bolt pistol.
 Penetrative captive bolt stunners drive a bolt into the skull and cause unconsciousness both through physical brain damage and the concussive blow to the skull.
 The bolt on a non-penetrative stunner is 'mushroom-headed' and impacts on the brain without entering the skull.
 Unconsciousness is caused by the concussive blow.

 If an animal is not accurately stunned or the correct cartridge strength is not used, the stun will not be effective.
-The EU Scientific Veterinary Committee estimate that around 5 to 10% of cattle are not stunned effectively with the captive bolt - or up to 230,000 animals a year.
 These animals experience the pain of being shot in the head and will either be stunned again (a difficult procedure) or continue on for knifing whilst conscious.

 In an attempt to improve accuracy, legislation requires that cattle are either confined in a stunning pen or have their heads 'securely fastened'.
 However, head restraint systems can cause great distress.
 The MHS says that 17% of abattoirs either do not use a restraint or use an "inefficient" restraint which can result in the stun being delivered ineffectively.